freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-and-html5/nest-an-anchor-element-within-a-paragraph.md

 );
 ```

-You should create a new `p` element around your `a` element.
+You should create a new `p` element.
 There should be at least 3 total `p` tags in your HTML code.

 ```js
 assert($('p') && $('p').length > 2);